Enterprise infrastructure migration waits for no one

 What is the trajectory of the enterprise?
 How does that affect the velocity of change and scaling requirements in the data center?
 What is the total cost of ownership for the various migration scenarios being considered?

-Seeing how fast things can change in this digital era, developing a long-term migration strategy to keep enterprise data centre adaptable, capable and efficient is imperative.
+Seeing how fast things can change in this digital era, developing a long-term migration strategy to keep enterprise data center adaptable, capable and efficient is imperative.